-Thankfully, in the end, my doctor recommended that I see a respiratory consultant.
-They confirmed my asthma was not under control and that the majority of my illnesses were linked to asthma in some way.
+Thankfully, my doctor recommended that I see a respiratory consultant in the end.
+They confirmed my asthma was not under control and that most of my illnesses were linked to asthma somehow.

-I got a lot of reassurance from this because I could finally understand that some of the symptoms I had been experiencing were as a result of my asthma and my allergies.
+I got a lot of reassurance from this.
+I could finally understand that some of my symptoms resulted from my asthma and allergies.
 It was also reassuring to hear that these symptoms could be easily managed with a few simple adjustments to my routine.

 How to prepare for winter with asthma

-After this realisation, I worked closely with my doctor and my consultant to get my asthma under control.
-I did lots of research on how to properly manage my symptoms during the colder months, and decided I was going to make a conscious effort to try and improve my health during the winter.
+After this realisation, I worked closely with my doctor and consultant to control my asthma.
+I did lots of research on properly managing my symptoms during the colder months.
+I then decided I'd make a conscious effort to try and improve my health during the winter.

-If you also need help managing your asthma symptoms talk to your doctor.
-Together you can come up with a plan to get your symptoms under control.
-In the meantime, here is my winter checklist that helps me manage my asthma:
+Talk to your doctor if you also need help managing your asthma symptoms.
+Together, you can develop a plan to get your symptoms under control.
+In the meantime, here's my winter checklist that helps me manage my asthma:

 Keep your asthma symptoms under control

-Work closely with your doctor on how to identify triggers and the symptoms of uncontrolled asthma and work out your medication routine.
+Work closely with your doctor to identify triggers and uncontrolled asthma symptoms.
+Make sure you work out your medication routine.
 Follow this consistently.

 Cold air is one of my worst triggers.
-If you’re the same, invest in a warm winter coat and a scarf.
-During cold spells cover your chest, neck and mouth.
-This is essential for when I’m doing playground supervision in the winter!
+Invest in a warm winter coat and a scarf if you're the same.
+During cold spells, cover your chest, neck and mouth.
+This is essential for when I'm doing playground supervision in the winter!

 Ensure your home and work environments are as dust-free as possible by vacuuming and dusting regularly.
-I wear a face mask while I’m completing these tasks to avoid dust that is stirred up and the inevitable asthma and allergy flare ups this causes.
+I wear a face mask while I'm completing these tasks to avoid dust that's stirred up (and the resulting asthma and allergy flare-ups).

 Try to prevent infection:

 If you can, make a special effort to prepare healthy lunches to take to work or on days out.
-Try to also keep up with an exercise routine if you are feeling well enough.
+Try to keep up with an exercise routine if you're feeling well enough.

 Try to avoid harmful bacteria

-Keep a bottle of hand sanitizer or some tissues with you at all times.
-I find this helps me to steer clear of picking up infections in the classroom during the winter months.
+Keep a bottle of hand sanitiser or some tissues with you at all times.
+This helps me steer clear of picking up infections in the classroom during the winter months.

 On days when you feel unwell, take the time you need to catch up on sleep and to recover.
 You'll thank yourself for this later.

-By following my ‘prepare for winter’ checklist and understanding what will keep my asthma under control, I can now finally enjoy the season.
-It’s such a relief to know that by making simple changes to my routine and by remaining consistent, I can carry on doing the things that I love.
-I feel so much healthier and stronger, and my doctor, my family, and my friends have all noticed the difference.
+By following my "prepare for winter" checklist and understanding what will keep my asthma under control, I can finally enjoy the season.
+It's such a relief to know that by making simple changes to my routine and by remaining consistent, I can carry on doing the things that I love.
+I feel so much healthier and stronger, and my doctor, family, and friends have all noticed the difference.

-I’m no longer embarrassed to admit if I get sick because it’s not such a regular occurrence anymore!
+I'm no longer embarrassed to admit that I get sick because it's not a regular occurrence anymore!
 I will continue to consistently care for myself and my asthma, especially when I know winter is coming.